ooni/probe-cli/docs/design/dd-007-throttling.md

 ## Methodology

-The overall idea of our methodology is that we're not concerned with _how_ throttling is implemented, rather we aim to show clearly-degraded network performance.
+The overall idea of our methodology is that, as a first approximation, we're not concerned with _how_ throttling is implemented, rather we aim to show clearly-degraded network performance.

 We aim to detect such a degradation by comparing metrics collected by OONI Probe instances running in a country and network with measurements previously collected by users and/or with